Wondering where to eat after your visit to the Louvre Museum? Our guide to the best Paris restaurants near the Louvre will help you decide!

 Restaurants du Monde Food Court at the Carrousel du Louvre

-You can also access the mall and food court through the street entrance at 99 Rue de Rivoli.
+If you're coming from outside of the Louvre, you can access the mall and food court through a street entrance at 99 Rue de Rivoli.

 Le Cafe Marly

-Tucked away in the arcades of the Louvre, Cafe Marly offers sweeping views of the glass Pyramid and gardens from its outdoor terrace, and serves up elevated brasserie-type fare.
+Tucked away in the arcades of the Palais du Louvre across from I.M.
+Pei's iconic glass pyramid, Cafe Marly offers sweeping views from its elevated outdoor terrace and serves up elevated brasserie-type fare.
 A stylish dining room under indoor arched arcades provides a cold-weather alternative.

 Address: 93 Rue de Rivoli; Open: Daily, 8am - 2am